susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 #### My quote of the day: "Santa Claus is anyone who loves another and seeks to make them happy; who gives himself by thought or word or deed in every gift that he bestows."
 ![Santa Claus][D23.2]

+## Day 24 - D17 #60daysofudacity : Saturday, December 26, 2020

+ 1. I continued with lesson 3 Linear Regression(3.21)
+ 2. My quote of the day: Mankind is a great, an immense family.
+This is proved by what we feel in our hearts at Christmas:sonrojo::corazón_púrpura:
+ 3. Today we had our second meeting with the study group #sg_spanish yeii!
+Thanks for participating in the meeting guys! @Gustavo @Sandra @Nicolás Campos @Guillermo Fontánez @Joaquin @Priscila Espinoza  I loved meeting you.

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Sampson @Avinash Kumar @Oluwatosin @Olga Gnatenko @hilsia @Vipul Aggarwal @Richard @Aarthi Alagammai @Viena Baca to continue with great enthusiasm in this learning challenge :purple_heart:

+#### My progress Day 24 - D17 #60daysofudacity
+![Advance Day 24][D24.1]
+#### My quote of the day: Mankind is a great, an immense family.
+This is proved by what we feel in our hearts at Christmas:sonrojo::corazón_púrpura:
+![Christmas][D24.2]
+#### Sg_Spanish second meeting
+![Sg_Spanish second meeting][D24.3]